syncfusion-content/winui-docs/winui/Radial-Gauge/range-pointer.md

 ---
 layout: post
-title: Syncfusion WinUI Gauge Pointers
+title: Range Pointer in WinUI Radial Gauge control | Syncfusion
-description: This article describes how to add and customizes the appearence of pointers of radial gauge control in WinUI platform
+description: Learn about Range Pointer support in Syncfusion WinUI Radial Gauge control and more details.
 platform: WinUI
 control: SfRadialGauge
 documentation: ug
 ---

-# Range Pointer in WinUI Radial Gauge (SfRadialGauge)
+# Range Pointer in WinUI Radial Gauge

 A range pointer is an accenting line or shaded background range that can be placed on a gauge to mark the current value.